kamakauzy/graphql-hunter/README.md

    });
    ```

+## Testing Guidelines

-## Testing on Your Own APIs
+### Before Testing Your Own APIs

 GraphQL Hunter is designed for **authorized security testing only**.
 Before testing:

 1. Obtain written permission from the API owner
 2. Test in a non-production environment when possible
-3. Use `--safe-mode` to avoid DoS tests
+3. Use `--safe-mode` to avoid DoS tests initially
-4. Use `--delay` to avoid overwhelming the target
+4. Start with the quick profile and gradually increase depth
 5. Review findings carefully - false positives are possible

 **[!]
 WARNING**: Unauthorized testing may be illegal.
 Always get permission first.

+### False Positives

+Some findings may be false positives or acceptable in certain contexts:

+- **Introspection Enabled** - May be acceptable in development environments
+- **Verbose Errors** - May be intentional for debugging
+- **Circular References** - Common pattern; risk depends on depth limits being enforced

+Always verify findings manually before reporting them as vulnerabilities.

 ## Example Output